Most Expensive Horse Breed

 • Considered a national treasure in its native region

-• Limited export and minimal breeding outside Turkmenistan
+• This unique horse breed has limited export and minimal breeding outside Turkmenistan.

 • Prestige of owning a rare, high-performing breed

-The average market price for Akhal-Tekes ranges from $20,000 to $150,000.
-However, the most outstanding specimens can sell for upwards of $1 million at auction.
+The average market price for Akhal-Tekes, an expensive horse breed, ranges from $20,000 to $150,000.
+However, the most outstanding specimens can sell for upwards of $1 million at auction, showcasing their expensive price tag.

 The Friesian Horse